-Developing Blue-water Naval Capabilities: Given India’s stakes in Indian ocean, it is very significant for India to develop blue-water naval capabilities.
-Apart from developing indigenious naval capacity, there is a need to push for development of three aircraft carrier groups, one for each Command, and set to operate in western, southern, and eastern quadrants of the Indian Ocean.
+Developing Blue-water Naval Capabilities: Given India’s stakes in the Indian Ocean, it is very significant for India to develop blue-water naval capabilities.
+Apart from developing indigenous naval capacity, there is a need to push for the development of three aircraft carrier groups, one for each Command, and set to operate in western, southern, and eastern quadrants of the Indian Ocean.

 Sea denial is a military term describing attempts to deny the enemy's ability to use the sea without necessarily attempting to control the sea for its own use.

 The simultaneous rise of India and China is an important paradigm shift in the international system.
 This new paradigm shift will require India to focus on not only land boundaries but also maritime security.

 Draft Indian Nutrition Rating (INR) The country's top food regulator, the Food Safety and Standards Authority of India (FSSAI), has published a draft regulation for front-of-pack labeling.
 Major Points This draft notification addresses front-of-pack labelling in an effort to deter customers from purchasing packaged foods that are h